 Federal, State and Local Capital Contributions, and Grants - Grant funds used for the acquisition of property and equipment are recorded as capital contribution revenues when the related grant eligibility requirements are met, and qualified expenditures are incurred.
-DART received \$119,259 in federal, state and local capital contributions during 2020 compared to \$82,025 during 2019.
-None of the total capital contributions received during 2020 were based on capital expenditures made during the previous years.
-In addition to capital contributions, DART also received \$294,136 in 2020 compared to \$54,932 in 2019 in the form of other federal grants.
+DART received \$78,508 in federal, state, and local capital contributions during 2021 compared to \$119,259 during 2020.
+None of the total capital contributions received during 2021 and 2020 were based on capital expenditures made during the previous years.
+In addition to capital contributions, DART also received \$197,655 in 2021 compared to \$294,136 in 2020 in the form of other federal grants.
 Included in these amounts are grants that are substantially related to capital maintenance grants from the federal government.
-The 2020 amount includes \$229,628 from the CARES Act grant.
+The 2021 includes \$128,511 compared to \$229,628 during 2020 received from the federal government in the form of a COVID-19 relief grant.